wom26/wom26.github.io/research.md

 ### Selected Work in Progress

-**"The Patent Bazaar: Incentives and Screening in the U.S. Patent System”**, with Mark Schankerman and Jakub Drabik <br>
+**"The Patent Bazaar: Incentives and Screening in the U.S. Patent System”**, with Mark Schankerman <br>

 **"On the Validity of Leniency Instruments"**, with Mark Schankerman